Time-evolving psychological processes over repeated decisions

-While the theoretical questions raised by the effects of time-on-task are interesting, an important reason why they have received little attention is practical: including time-varying effects in quantitative psychological theories can be difficult.
-This is evident, for example, in the difficulty of addressing important and widely-recognized questions about the moment-to-moment ``sequential effects'' in behavioral data, where participants' responses are strongly influenced by their experiences and behavior in the preceding few seconds \cite[e.g.,][]{kim2017bayesian,craigmile2010autocorrelated,brown2008integrated}.
-Traditional approaches to modelling longer-range dynamic effects have either required strong assumptions which prescribe the way in which people change over time, or require splitting the data into smaller and smaller segments, which brings the usual problems associated with small samples.
-We now illustrate the limitations of these approaches, with examples. \cite{newell1981mechanisms}, \cite{heathcote2000power}, and \cite{evans2018refining} investigated how the performance of simple skills (e.g., rolling cigars, memorizing rules, ...) improved with substantial practice.
-The researchers took a ``strong assumptions'' approach to the problem: they identified a few candidate functions that might describe how performance changes with practice, and compared those functions against the data.
+Examples help illustrate the limitations of existing approaches to modeling time-varying effects. \cite{newell1981mechanisms}, \cite{heathcote2000power} and \cite{evans2018refining} investigated how the performance of simple skills (e.g., rolling cigars, memorizing rules, ...) improves with practice.
+The researchers took a ``strong assumptions'' approach, by identifying a few candidate functions that might describe how performance changes with practice, and comparing those functions against the data.
 This approach is tractable and powerful, but there are severe limits imposed by the particular functions that are chosen for comparison.
-Investigations have focussed primarily on the comparison of just two theories about how performance changes with practice (exponential and power functions).
+Their investigations focus primarily on the comparison of just two theories about how performance changes with practice (exponential vs. power functions).
 The approach is difficult to extend to very many comparison functions.
-Further, each function under consideration represents a strong theory about changes with practice.
-For example, the power and exponential functions both insist that all participants improve with practice, and that the rate of improvement decreases with time-on-task.
-These assumptions might be defensible in some paradigms, but similar assumptions are probably not reasonable more generally.
-The assumptions also do not sit well with what is known about individual differences.
-For example, how will these analyses interact with the inevitable participant who gets worse with practice, or who improves in a step function manner?
+The chosen functions also represent strong theoretical assumptions about changes with practice, and about uniformity across people and time.